medhatjachour/black_horse/README.md

 ## Contributing

 Contributions are welcome!
-If you’d like to contribute to this project, please follow the guidelines in the CONTRIBUTING.md file.
+If you’d like to contribute to this project, just contact me

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.